Mato & Hash Blog

 Sunday School Crafts to Keep Kids Engaged and Entertained

-Written by Olivia Beelby| Photography by Leona Flowers
+Written by Olivia Beelby | Photography by Leona Flowers

-This Sunday School craft is perfect for those of us with old clothes, linens, or other fabric pieces laying around waiting to be transformed.
+This Sunday School crafts project is perfect for those of us with old clothes, linens, or other fabric pieces laying around waiting to be transformed.
 It's also a fun way to customize new clothes.
 Tie dyeing a cross pattern is surprisingly easy and creates a beautiful visual metaphor for children on how the light of God shines through everything, even the things we don’t pay attention to or might not consider beautiful.

 Tie dyeing old clothes can also be a fun way for kids to see how different fabric colors and types may react to the dyeing process.
 You could even make an effort to do this project on a range of fabrics or colors to compare the effects of the dye, for an academic element.